anwarmamat/cmsc330spring21/project4a/README.md

 Points: 48 public, 52 semipublic

+## Updates
+- 3/31 5pm: Removed comment in part 1 about ""hello"" which didn't make sense

 ## Introduction

 Over the course of Projects 4a and 4b, you will implement MicroCaml — a *dynamically-typed* version of OCaml with a subset of its features.
 Because MicroCaml is dynamically typed, it is not type checked at compile time; like Ruby, type checking will take place when the program runs.
 As part of your implementation of MicroCaml, you will also implement parts of `mutop` (μtop or Microtop), a version of `utop` for MicroCaml.